RicRicci22/dncs-lab/README.md

    ifconfig
   ```
 It displays the list of Ethernet interfaces present in the host and their options such as the ip associated or whatever.
 In every subpart we report the output of code that occurs on our VMs.
-- Having the list of ethernet interfaces you can use this command on one of these
+- Having the list of Ethernet interfaces you can use this command on one of these
  ```
    tcpdump -i interfaceName
   ```
-  This command allow to sniff the packets on an ethernet Interface, such as program as WireShark do.
+  This command allow to sniff the packets on an Ethernet Interface, such as program as WireShark do.
 It is useful if you want to trace the route of a packet from the source to destination, and even to debug errors in routes.
 After the execution of this command, every information of packets passing trought the interface will be displayed, such as the protocol at level four the packet belongs and other informations.
 - Another command we want to discuss in the common section is this:
   ```
   route -nve
   ```
 This command show on the terminal the routing table of the virtual machine.
-Reading the table is pretty easy, we have the destination and the netmask (here called genmask) and the gateway.
+Reading the table is pretty easy, we have the destination and the net-mask (here called genmask) and the gateway.
 In every subpart we report the output of code that occurs on our VMs.

 Ok, here finishes the common section so, starting from this point, we will divide the rest of this paragraph in six subparts, everyone of them referring to how to use a specific VM (host-1-a router-1 router-2 host-2-c).
 Apart commands that allows you, from host-1-a and host-1-b, to retrieve a web-page from host-2-c, we describe commands in the switch and routers to verify that some functions such as ospf are running properly.
 ## Host-1-a
 At this point you must be logged into the VM of host-1-a as a superuser with the command shown below.
 The principal commands of host-1-a are the same of host-1-b so I omit to discuss of either host-1-a and host-1-b and discuss only the first, the same commands can run, with the same purposes, on host-1-b.
 From this host (and from host-1-b) we are able to retrieve a simple web-page from a web-server apache running on host-2-c.
 We decided to install from shell files the functionality **curl**, that permit, among other tasks, to make requests on specific ports.
 Here's how:
- - If you want get the webpage you have to put this command in the terminal:
+ - If you want get the web-page you have to put this command in the terminal:
  ```
    curl 192.168.252.2:8080/index.html
   ```